How to Make No-Churn Ice Cream With Just 2 Ingredients

 Hand mixer, stand mixer, or immersion blender

-8-inch loaf pan, 8x8-inch pan, pint containers, or other freezer container
+8-inch loaf pan, 8x8-inch pan, pint container, or other freezer container

 Mix the vanilla extract, or other flavoring extract, into the condensed milk, if using.
 (See Recipe Notes for other flavoring ideas.)

-Transfer the ice cream base to a freezer container: Use a spatula to scrape all the ice cream base into your freezer container.
-Smooth the top, then press a piece of wax paper against the surface to prevent ice crystals from forming.
+Transfer the ice cream base to a freezer container.
+Use a spatula to scrape all the ice cream base into your freezer container.
+Smooth the top, then press a piece of wax paper directly onto the surface to prevent ice crystals from forming.

-Freeze for at least six hours, or up to 2 weeks: The ice cream will become more firm the longer you let it freeze.
+Freeze for at least six hours, or up to 2 weeks.
+Freeze for at least 6 hours.
+The ice cream will become more firm the longer you let it freeze.
 For best texture and flavor, eat within two weeks.

-Adding a Mix-in to Your Ice Cream: Lighter mix-ins, like chopped chocolate, can be gently folded into the base before being transferred to the freezer container.
+Adding a mix-in: Lighter mix-ins, like chopped chocolate, can be gently folded into the base before being transferred to the freezer container.
 For heavier mix-ins, like caramel swirls, fruit mixtures, and candied nuts, transfer half of the prepared ice cream into the freezer container, sprinkle the mix-in over top, and then top with the remaining ice cream.
 Use a knife to swirl the mix-in into the ice cream.